araggohnxd/dotfiles/.github/README.md

 - Unzip it in a directory you have write permissions.
 I personally recommend `C:\` disk root.
 - Execute `Arch.exe`.
 	- As a side note, the executable name is what is used as the WSL instance name.
 If you rename it, you can have multiple installs.
-- Once the installation is done, you can either run `Arch.exe` again or execute it through Windos Terminal.
+- Once the installation is done, you can either run `Arch.exe` again or execute it through Windows Terminal.

 - You will be prompted as the root user.
 Set up it's password by running:
 ```sh